agflood/scatteringmatrix/README.md

 ## Versions

-We have only had development versions up until now, so it will still stay at 0.1 until the beta release.
+We have only had development and alpha versions up until now, so it will still stay at 0.1.0 for the time being.

 ## Authors